 Client: Bundesministerium für Gesundheit

-Team: Prof. Dr. Christiane Dienel ( project management), Tzvetina Arsova Netzelmann (deputy project management), Carina Brumme
+Team: Prof. Dr. Christiane Dienel (Project leader), Tzvetina Arsova Netzelmann (Deputy project leader), Dr. Carina Brumme

 Project partners: Alice Salomon Hochschule Berlin (Lehrstuhl Kindergesundheit), Technische Universität Berlin (Lehrstuhl Nachhaltige Ernährung)